mrnkim/Who-Talked-About-Us/README.md

 2. Once the videos are uploaded, you can conduct a search using any keyword.
 Here are some suggestions:

    - Enter your brand name or product name and discover who's already talking about you in their videos
-   - Enter your competitors' brand names to see what types of influencers they're attracting and the types of audiences they're reaching
+   - Enter your competitors' brand names to see what types of influencers they're attracting
    - You can also search for very specific or contextual keywords such as "_applying MAC gold highlighter_" or "_holding Gentle Monster sunglasses_"!

 3. The search results will be shown grouped by each channel (influencer) and video, displaying moments in videos where your keyword is mentioned or featured.

-4. Based on these results, you can prioritize influencers and begin your outreach efforts, forging partnerships that can expand your brand reach and influence
+4. Based on these results, you can prioritize influencers and begin your outreach efforts, forging partnerships that can expand your brand reach and influence.
 Remember, success in influencer marketing is all about forming authentic partnerships!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>